 The SPL Token Program is an on-chain program maintained by the Solana Program Library.
 It's already deployed on Solana mainnet and defines the standard interface for creating, transferring, and managing tokens.
 When you use a token creator tool, it interacts with this existing program rather than deploying custom smart contracts.

-The mint account is a data structure that stores your token's core properties:
+The mint account stores your token's core properties:

 This mint account exists permanently on the blockchain.
 Once created, its basic properties cannot be changed.
 However, authorities can be revoked, which permanently removes certain capabilities.
 Learn more about token metadata, which is stored separately and can be updated if you retain update authority.